unfoldingWord-box3/desktop-app-template/README.md

 ## Setup

-1. Recommended repo name: desktop-app-[app-name] (To change this pattern, search for "desktop-app" to and scripts accordingly.)
-Recommended directory structure:
+1. Scripts will be expecting a repo name of: desktop-app-[app-name] Recommended directory structure:

 <ul><pre>